-If you don’t want to use salami, you can substitute pepperoni or one of my favorites – boiled shrimp (or use them both :)).
+You may also substitute ham for the genoa salami, but ham doesn’t quite have the same bite when combined with that flavorful vinaigrette.
+If you don’t want to use salami, you can substitute pepperoni or one of my favorites – boiled shrimp (or use them both.

 If you want a super quick and easy tortellini salad recipe, you can skip making your own dressing and use about 1 c. of your favorite store-bought brand.